Working with Subrecipients

 1. Before budgeting for a subrecipient, first determine if the collaborator you propose to work with is truly a subrecipient.
 For help in determining if your collaborator is a true subrecipient, consult the Subrecipient vs. Supplier Wizard.
 Failure to categorize subrecipients and suppliers properly can lead to delays in processing funds to these entities.

-2. The PI should ask each potential subrecipient to complete a UCB Subrecipient Commitment Form or FDP Pilot Subrecipient Project Information sheet.
+2. The Principal Investigator (PI) should ask each potential subrecipient to complete a UCB Subrecipient Commitment Form or FDP Pilot Subrecipient Project Information sheet.
 This must be submitted to SPO at the proposal stage.
 The information will be considered valid for 12 months from the date of the form is signed by the subrecipient’s authorized official.

 3. Include the following subrecipient documents as part of your proposal to the sponsor.